Classifying COVID-19 vaccine narratives: Vaccine Narrative Categorisation: Task Definition and Dataset Construction

 Using the Twitter API, we collected posts with vaccine-related hashtags such as \#covidvaccine, \#AstraZeneca, \#vaccines.
 These tweets are then filtered on the basis of class-specific keywords and hashtags which we identified manually for each target class.
 As we aim to limit the overlap between the FD dataset and our newly collected data, we derived the keywords and hashtags on the basis of the FD codebook, i.e. annotator guidelines:

-\begin{enumerate} \item \texttt{Cons}: known conspiracy theories are considered, such as QAnon, ID2020, nanorobots insertion, new world order, and deep state.
-In addition, we included two other conspiracies fact-checked by IFCN (https://www.poynter.org/coronavirusfactsalliance/), but not captured in the FD data: (a) The body can receive 5G signal after the vaccine is taken; and (b) China is collecting human DNA from all over the world through its vaccines in order to create a biological weapon.
+\paragraph{Cons:} known conspiracy theories are considered, such as QAnon, ID2020, nanorobots insertion, new world order, and deep state.
+In addition, we included two other conspiracies fact-checked by the International Fact Checking Network (IFCN) \footnote{https://www.poynter.org/coronavirusfactsalliance/}, but not captured in the FD data: (a) The body can receive 5G signal after the vaccine is taken; and (b) China is collecting human DNA from all over the world through its vaccines in order to create a biological weapon.

-\item \texttt{LF}: hashtags and terms regarding mandatory vaccination (e.g., \#MandatoryVaccine, \#NoJabNoPay), and concepts suggesting that mandatory vaccine programs undermine personal liberty or constitute a medical dictatorship (e.g., \#MedicalFreedom, \#InformedConsent, \#MyBodyMyChoice).
+\paragraph{LF:} hashtags and terms regarding mandatory vaccination (e.g., \#MandatoryVaccine, \#NoJabNoPay), and concepts suggesting that mandatory vaccine programs undermine personal liberty or constitute a medical dictatorship (e.g., \#MedicalFreedom, \#InformedConsent, \#MyBodyMyChoice).

-\item \texttt{MRE}: keywords about how people are being used as animals in vaccine testing (e.g., lab rats, guinea pigs), and about religion or ideological stance in opposition to vaccines (e.g., aborted fetuses, changing DNA).
+\paragraph{MRE:} keywords about how people are being used as animals in vaccine testing (e.g., lab rats, guinea pigs), and about religion or ideological stance in opposition to vaccines (e.g., aborted fetuses, changing DNA).

-\item \texttt{AnimalVac}: hashtags such as \#animalhealth, \#WorldAnimalVaccinationDay, and \#petmedicine are utilized to find the target tweets.
+\paragraph{AnimalVac:} hashtags such as \#animalhealth, \#WorldAnimalVaccinationDay, and \#petmedicine are utilised to find the target tweets.
 As the number of the matched tweets is relatively small, we also collect Facebook posts to balance the dataset.
-They are pick out if they contain certain names of animal diseases and the word "vaccine".
+They are picked out if they contain certain names of animal diseases and the word "vaccine".

-The full list of keywords and hashtags per class are shown with examples in Table~\ref{tab:Keywords}.